MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/default-template.md

 ## Default template core elements

 The Default design template consists of basic components that are essential building blocks of a website design.
-The components include a homepage, subpages, and a Contact us page.
+The components include a Homepage, Subpages, and a Contact us page.

 | Component | Description |
 | ----------- | ----------- |